This guide contains everything you need to know about website usability in 2023.

-Although there’s no need for a website which has less than 100 pages, it is still useful.
-And some people prefer searching instead of navigations.
+Although there’s no need for a website with less than 100 pages, it is still useful.
+And some people prefer searching instead of navigating.

-Thus, in-search plays an essential role on your website and improves usability.
+Thus, in-search plays an essential role on your website since it improves usability.

-Search functionality helps users to find specific contents faster (than navigations).
-Also, they can compare several posts at a time and consume the contents they like.
+Search functionality helps users to find specific content faster (than navigation).
+Also, they can compare several posts at a time and consume the content they like.

 Besides, you have one big advantage of having search functionality.

 You will know what exactly users are looking for on your website.
 It helps you to improve your content marketing strategies.

 Here are the three most critical areas for in-search usability.

 The appearance of your search box should be intuitively recognized.
 If users don’t know where to search, you are losing conversion chances.
 Like in most websites, you should place it at the top-left corner on every page.

 Also, the icon that can go with the box is ONLY a simple design of magnifying glass.

 The in-search should pick up synonyms in the search query and use auto-suggest.